nodejs/TSC/proposals/revised-governance.md

 Existing working groups would essentially be rechartered under this new process with a few notable changes.
 Specifically:

-* The working groups would not be chartered by the CTC (or Core Working Group).
+* New working groups would not be chartered solely by the CTC.
-  Only the TSC would charter working groups.
-* Working groups would be expected to nominate one of their members to the Admin team.
+* Working groups would be encouraged to nominate one of their members to the Admin team. (preferably someone actually willing to do administrative stuff)
 * Working groups would be expected to have a bit more process around documenting who their members are.
-* Several of the existing working groups would be restructured:
+* Several of the existing working groups *could* be restructured *solely for the purpose of voting*.
+This restructuring *does not change* how the teams actually get things done or how people participate in them:
-  * Core Working Group (current CTC)
+  * CTC
   * Infrastructure and Tools Working Group
     * Build Team
     * Website Team